Ishank09/snap_roles/README.md

 - Microsoft
 - Apple

-The current implementation covers only one aspect of the architecture, with Swagger serving as a tool to interact with the APIs.
-Notably, parameters such as recent graduate, intern status, and others are currently hardcoded.
+The existing implementation addresses a singular facet of the architecture, employing Swagger as a tool for API interaction.
+It's worth noting that certain parameters, including recent graduate and intern status, are presently hardcoded.
+Furthermore, the notification and pinging service is yet to be implemented.
+Although a scheduler can be initiated directly on the hosting site, the current setup does include code for a database connection, albeit inactive.
+This database connection code is designed with future purposes in mind.

 ## How It Works
 Snap Roles aims to gather job information directly from official company websites, utilizing freely available APIs.
 The program employs a scheduler that checks APIs every 15 minutes, resulting in an overall latency of 15 minutes.
 This ensures that students receive timely updates on job postings.
 While some companies have well-structured APIs providing timestamp information (e.g., Microsoft), others like Apple only return the date of the job posting.
 To address this, a system has been implemented to store job IDs and compare them with previous scheduler iterations, effectively identifying jobs posted in the last 15 minutes.